 Vasu doesn’t just get around though.
 He’s one of the most accomplished adaptive athletes on the planet.
 In addition to emerging as a premier (and fully self-taught) backcountry skier in the Beartooth and Bridger ranges of Montana, he has climbed the Grand Teton, earned skateboarding shout-outs from Tony Hawk and Nyjah Huston, and become the first adaptive athlete on The North Face roster.

 But to really understand Vasu’s journey, it’s important to look, once again, at the tattoo.
 The lotus flower is important in Hindu and Buddhist cultures, a flower that can grow and prosper from any body of water, no matter how dirty or polluted.
 As a disabled person and first-generation Indian American, Vasu has taken the lotus’ resilience to heart, working his way up from the small ski hills of his Connecticut childhood to some of the most challenging peaks in North America.
-In addition to his physical achievements, he’s also found his calling working as an adaptive ski coach and mentor, while developing Earthtone Outside MT, a nonprofit organization dedicated to promoting inclusion and representation for people of color, people with disabilities and the LGBTQIA2S+ communities within mountain sports.
+In addition to his physical achievements, he’s found his calling working as an adaptive ski coach, mentor, and program director, while co-founding Inclusive Outdoors Project a collective dedicated to promoting inclusion and representation for people of color, people with disabilities and the LGBTQIA2S+ communities within mountain sports.
 He is also a founding member for The Outdoor F.U.T.U.R.E Initiative, and a Disability Access strategist partnering with organization like The Avarna Group, In Solidarity Project and independently.

 “I want to get more people involved, shorten the hurdles people face to get into skiing, and help them to find that same sense of freedom,” he says.
 “I’m trying to lift as I climb.”